laffernandes/gatl/README.md

 ### Overloaded Mathematical Functions
-The following tables present the C++ mathematical functions overloaded by GATL with the aim of accepting Clifford expressions as input.
+The following tables present the C++ mathematical functions overloaded by GATL to accept Clifford expressions as input.

 | Trigonometric Function | Description |
 | --- | --- |